-The 6th hole at Cranberry Highlands Golf Course, host of the 2019 WPGA Father & Son Tournament
+The 3rd hole at Wildwood Golf Club, host of the 2020 WPGA Father & Son Tournament

 As the oldest of the team events conducted, the WPGA Father & Son Championship has been played annually since 1921.
 The championship is an 18-hole event, Chapman format, with at least one team member being a member of a WPGA Member Club.
 The championship features both a gross and net competition and is open to amateur as well as professionals.

 The tournament has seen a number of sons win and then come back and win in later years with their own sons.
 Jack C. Benson won in 1938 with his father, H.C. and then won with his sons Jack in 1958 and George in 1963.
 J.W.
 Oliver won three times with his father, A.K., and then won five times with his son O.M.
 R.A.
 Graciano won with his father D.F. in 1974 & 75 and then with his son Perry in 1978.
 John Jones won with his father Gary in 1992 and then with his son Derek in 2009.